Convergence of Finite Memory Q-Learning for POMDPs and Near Optimality of Learned Policies under Filter Stability: Q Iterations Using a Finite History of Information Variables and Convergence

 To choose the control actions, we use polices that choose the control actions randomly and independent of everything else such that at time $t$

 for any $u_i\in\mathds{U}$ with $\sigma_i>0$ for all $i$.

+We note that for the convergence of the learning algorithm, it is sufficient for the hidden state process to converge to its invariant distribution under the exploration policy.
+Hence, any policy that leads the hidden state process to its invariant measure and visits every action with positive probability can be used for the exploration.
+For example, the control action can also be chosen to be a function of the most recent measurement and randomized (as long as all actions have positive probability of being selected for every measurement realization); this would again lead to a uniquely ergodic hidden state process under our assumptions.

-The algorithm differs from the usual Q-value iteration: \begin{itemize} \item[(i)] The distribution of $I_1^k$, which is the consecutive N-window information variable when we hit the $(I,u)$ pair for the k-th time, is generally different for every $k$ and the pair $(I,u)$ is not a controlled Markov process.
+The algorithm differs from the usual Q-value iteration: \begin{itemize} \item[(i)] The distribution of $I_1^t$, which is the consecutive N-window information variable when we hit the $(I,u)$, is generally different for every $t$ and the pair $(I,u)$ is not a controlled Markov process.